 I decided that this eating problem of mine was all in my head.
 So I enlisted a private weight-loss counselor.
 She herself had lost 80 pounds and had kept it off for years.
 Her approach was to use meditation and mindful eating to gain awareness of the food you put in your mouth.
 I had come to hate food, to see it as an enemy that I must face three or more times a day.
 One mistake, and I was either chasing high blood sugars and feeling lousy and irritable, or dealing with low blood sugars and debilitating hypoglycemic reactions that lead to wild swings of overeating and intense carb cravings.
 My meditation and counseling sessions gradually lead to a new relationship with food.
 I began to enjoy food and make my peace with it.
 I would prepare colorful and flavorful foods, eat them on attractive dishes, always sit while eating, and breathe or meditate for a few seconds before taking my first bites.
 I would eat slowly and fully enjoy my food, noticing the color, taste, texture and smell.
 My attention was only on my food while I ate.
 I was practicing mindfulness.

 While I did reach a higher level of awareness in my relationship with food, I still had cravings and struggled to control them.
 Next, I enrolled in a self-hypnosis class.
 Surely I could hypnotize myself into controlling the connection between my brain and my mouth!
 I loved the deep, guided meditations and all the little tricks to remind myself of when I was about to eat something I would regret; a smooth stone to keep in my pocket at all times, a rubber band around my wrist, a red dot on the refrigerator and pantry.
 But I was not good at continuing the practice after the class ended.
 Then I saw an article about a class on developing mindfulness through a regular meditation practice and living in moment-to-moment awareness to take control over stress-related conditions.
-Again, this class brought me enormous comfort and healing in both the daily stress caused by living with my diabetes and my relationship with food.
+Again, this class, Mindfulness Based Stress Reduction, brought me enormous comfort and healing in both the daily stress caused by living with my diabetes and my relationship with food.
 But once again, I was a failure – soon after the class ended, I lost my focus and there went my meditation practice.

 Another journey took me to an on-line exercise- and nutrition-coaching program specifically designed for and by diabetics.
 They set me up with a team of coaches; two exercise physiologists, one of whom herself has lived with type 1 diabetes for 25 years; a nurse whose 20-year-old daughter has type 1; and a nutritionist.
 The nutrition program was only slightly helpful, as I had heard much of this information many times before.
 The exercise program, however, was fantastic even though I hardly lost any weight.
 They guided me with weekly e-mail exercise plans and frequent question and answer contacts.
 I learned to test my blood sugars before, during and after exercise and “just do it.”
 If my blood sugar went too low I would get depressed.
 If it was too high I would get angry and frustrated.
 I always have to lug my blood sugar meter with me around the gym, on my walks and runs, and always carry some sort of fast-acting glucose.
 My gym pants and shorts have to have pockets to hold my insulin pump and all the paraphernalia I need to have with me.
 Most yoga and exercise pants for women have no pockets.
 It is not fair!

-Around this time I added Suppers to my long list of weekly activities.
+Around this time I added Suppers to my list of weekly activities.
 As one coaching program ended, I found another coach to work with, this time a body builder turned nutritionist, at my gym.
-He helped me determine what type, how much, and when to exercise (both cardio and strength) and what to eat before and after exercise for optimal results in terms of loosing body fat, gaining lean muscle, and improving blood sugar control.
+He helped me determine what type, how much, and when to exercise (both cardio and strength) and what to eat before and after exercise for optimal results in terms of losing body fat, gaining lean muscle, and improving blood sugar control.
 Over three months, I did finally see real results.
 My weight stayed the same, but my muscle mass increased and my blood sugar control greatly improved.
 I had been attending Suppers for a year when I helped start the Suppers for Stable Blood Sugar program.
 Unlike other programs, Suppers didn’t end and leave me hanging after a few weeks.
 I believe that the ongoing support of Suppers helped me achieve my desired results from the coaching.
 The weekly support reinforced all my efforts at positive change.

 I discovered that “something” as I sat in Dor’s living room hearing a presentation on a healthy cooking and eating support group called “The Suppers Programs,” designed to stabilize blood sugars.
 While she was initially talking about the rollercoaster of blood sugars encountered by recovering alcoholics, a field I knew nothing about, everything she said related exactly to my life with diabetes and my daily struggles to maintain stable blood sugars.
 At the end of the presentation, I approached Dor and gushed that I desperately wanted to learn to control my cravings and weight and take control over my brain and my eating.
 She had explained how both hypo- and hyper-glycemic conditions in our bodies trigger various neurotransmitters and hormones that induce cravings and force our brains to take control over our eating.
 Our body’s mechanisms are very powerful when it comes to feeding its cells, especially those in the brain.
-Thus a craving is born, and once established, is nearly impossible to suppress with meditation alone.
+Thus once a craving is born and established, it is nearly impossible to suppress with meditation alone.
 Some people need to change their personal biochemistry by changing how they eat.
 Suppers is a learn-by-doing program.
 As I have mentioned earlier, I knew what I should be eating, but doing it on a regular basis was the hard part.
 To think that at Suppers I could actually learn and participate in making blood sugar stabilizing meals that tasted delicious (a critical component for keeping my family happy) using lean proteins, lots of low carb vegetables, and healthy fats.
 No more fear of fats and obsession about calories and restrictions.
 The Suppers concept of “nutritional harm reduction” suited me just fine: start adding in the healthy things and slowly the foods you want to eliminate will fade from your plate, your house, and your desires.
 This was about eating what your body needs and preventing cravings before they got started.
 I was thrilled!